Coffee

 See Seattles Best coffee at Amazon.com

 Luckily, there are hundreds of great coffee brands out there to choose from.
-When shopping for coffee here’s a few things to look for.
+When shopping for coffee, here are a few things to look for.

-1. Make sure the coffee is grown in a sustainable and ethical manner.
+1. Make sure the coffee is grown sustainably and ethically.

 Look for Fair Trade and Rain Forest Alliance certifications.
-There are many of these types of certifications around the world and they should be listed on the bag or on the company’s website.
+There are many of these types of certifications worldwide, and they should be listed on the bag or the company’s website.

 2. Choose organic coffee when possible.

-This helps assure the beans are free from pesticides, herbicides, and fungicides.
+This helps ensure the beans are free from pesticides, herbicides, and fungicides.
 Purity Coffee is a brand that’s certified free from pesticides, mycotoxins, and fungus.

 3. Choose light to medium roasted beans.

 The lighter the roast, the more health-promoting phenols the beans will retain.
-Roasting coffee darkly destroys some of the healthy aspects of the bean.
+Roasting coffee darkly destroys some of the healthy aspects of the beans.

-4. Taste: choose a coffee you enjoy drinking and don’t buy a bulk amount of a brand before you know how it tastes.
+Choose a coffee you enjoy drinking, and don’t buy a bulk amount of a brand before you know how it tastes.

 There is something intimate and magical when you grind coffee beans.
-The flavor you feel, the feeling of grinder in your hands — it’s a great aesthetic pleasure and if you want to try it, make sure to choose a good manual grinder.
+The flavor you feel, the feeling of the grinder in your hands — it’s a great aesthetic pleasure.

 References